List of national anthem performers at the Super Bowl: Notable performances

 The performance by Whitney Houston at Super Bowl XXV in 1991, during the Gulf War, has been for many years regarded as one of the best renditions ever.
 It was released as a single a few weeks later, appeared on the album Whitney: The Greatest Hits, and was re-released as a single in 2001 shortly after the September 11 attacks.

 The 1992 performance marked the first time American Sign Language was used alongside the lead singer.

 Faith Hill performed the anthem at Super Bowl XXXIV in 2000.
-It became popular in country radio.
-Following the September 11 attacks, her version entered the country singles chart at number 35, despite not being released as an official single, and reentered the same chart at number 49 in July 2002.
+Following the September 11 attacks, her version entered the Hot Country Songs chart at number 35.

-At Super Bowl XLVIII in 2014, in an emotional and groundbreaking performance, soprano Renée Fleming became the first opera singer to perform the national anthem, and helping the Fox network achieve its highest ratings in its history, and remains so today.

 Controversies

-Since 1993, the NFL has required performers to supply a backup track.
+Since 1993, the NFL has required performers to supply a backup track during the national anthem, America the Beautiful, and Lift Every Voice and Sing to ensure audio quality and prevent performance glitches due to factors like weather, loud crowds, or technical issues.
 This came after Garth Brooks walked out of the stadium prior to his XXVII performance.
 Only 45 minutes before kickoff, he refused to take the stage, due to a dispute with NBC.
 Brooks requested that the network premiere the music video for his new single "We Shall Be Free" during the pregame.
 The network chose not to air the video, due to content some felt was disturbing imagery.
 Brooks had also refused to pre-record the anthem, which meant the league had nothing to play if he left.
 Television producers spotted Jon Bon Jovi in the grandstands, and were prepared to use him as a replacement.
 After last-minute negotiations, NBC agreed to air a clip of the video during the broadcast of the game, and Brooks was coaxed back into the stadium and sang.

 Following the "wardrobe malfunction" controversy during Super Bowl XXXVIII in 2004, all scheduled performers for Super Bowl XXXIX were chosen under heavy scrutiny.
 Game organizers decided not to use a popular music vocalist.
 The combined choirs of the U.S. Military Academy, the Naval Academy, Air Force Academy, Coast Guard Academy, and the U.S. Army Herald Trumpets were invited to perform.
 This was the first time since the second inauguration of President Richard Nixon in 1973 that all four service academies sang together.

 Two days after Super Bowl XLIII, it was revealed that Jennifer Hudson also had lip synced.

 At the beginning of Super Bowl XLV, Christina Aguilera sang the lyrics incorrectly.
 Instead of singing "O'er the ramparts we watched, were so gallantly streaming", the pop star sang "What so proudly we watched at the twilight's last gleaming".
 According to the New York Times, she also changed "gleaming" to "reaming".